kiba/Writings/for_science/dramatis_personae.md

 Appearances: 19

-**Blake Belladonna** - A huntress-in-training and teammate of Ruby Rose.
+**Blake Belladonna** - A huntress-in-training and teammate of Ruby Rose at Beacon Academy.
 She wished to meet with James Archer for a discussion about hatred.

 Appearances: 19

-**Jaune Arc** - A hunter-in-training who was caught sleeping by Doctor Oobleck and was forced as punishment to submit an essay to Oobleck.
+**Jaune Arc** - He is a hunter-in-training at Beacon Academy.
+In his first appearnce, he was caught sleeping by Doctor Oobleck and was forced as punishment to submit an essay to Oobleck.

+Appearances: 19

-**Weiss Schnee** - A huntress-in-training and teammate of Ruby Rose.
+**Weiss Schnee** - She is a huntress-in-training and teammate of Ruby Rose at Beacon Academy.
 She successfully answered a question that Oobleck posed to the class.

+Appearances: 19